robertorcosta/azure-docs.pt-br/articles/hdinsight/spark/apache-spark-jupyter-notebook-kernels.md

 ## <a name="prerequisites"></a>Pré-requisitos

 Um cluster do Apache Spark no HDInsight.
-Para obter instruções, consulte o artigo sobre como [Criar clusters do Apache Spark no Azure HDInsight](apache-spark-jupyter-spark-sql.md).
+Para obter instruções, confira [Criar clusters do Apache Spark no Azure HDInsight](apache-spark-jupyter-spark-sql.md).

 ## <a name="create-a-jupyter-notebook-on-spark-hdinsight"></a>Criar um bloco de anotações do Jupyter no Spark HDInsight